drsushmita/drsushmita.github.io/about.md

 summary: ""
 active: about
 ---
-Hi, this is Mohan Kodali, I work as Development Manager.
+Hi, this is Dr. Sushmita Yaganti, I work as Medical Sience Laison.
 I am thankful to the community in helping me every day with my questions.
 Here is my contribution.